-Many children have mild obsessions from time to time that do not interfere with their everyday life or level of distress, my son went through a stage when he suffered from some obsessions, he was very anxious at the time but did not have OCD.
-Seek help if you respond to yes to the following questions from the Royal College of Psychiatry
+Many children have mild obsessions from time to time that does not interfere with their everyday life or level of distress, seek help if you respond to yes to the following questions.

-- Do the compulsions upset distress your child?
+- Do the compulsions upset and distress your child?

 - Do they interfere with the child’s everyday life (e.g. school, friends, etc.)?

-If this is the case then seek help via your GP or you can the ask the school if they have school nurse.
-They are able to make referral into Child and Adolescent health services or you can contact me for a private consultation.
+If this is the case then seek help via your GP or you can the ask the school if they have a school nurse.
+Contact me for a consultation.